The Recovery Village Columbus Welcome Guide

 Cell Phone Use

 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
 For the safety and privacy of all patients, cell phones will be securely stored upon arrival and signed in and out by your therapist during specific sessions.
-After an initial 72-hour blackout period, you may use the phone three times per week for 20 minutes during non-clinical hours.
+After an initial 72-hour stabilization period, you may use the phone three times per week for 20 minutes during non-clinical hours.

 Our facility features a full cafeteria with on-site meals prepared in a kitchen managed by our on-site chef.
 Typically, you will have a few different meals to choose from for breakfast, lunch and dinner, with vegetarian and vegan options available.
 Salad options are also available for lunch and dinner.
 Snacks are provided.
 No outside snacks or meals are permitted in the facility.
 If you have any food allergies, please let us know prior to your arrival so we can appropriately accommodate you.